cloudinary-devs/c2c-ai/README.md

-# Capital Caps - Baseball Cap Store
+# Capital Caps - Baseball Cap Store (Course 2: AI)

 A modern, full-stack e-commerce application for a baseball cap store built with Next.js 15 and Cloudinary.
-This project demonstrates media literacy best practices for developers, showcasing how to effectively manage and transform images using Cloudinary's powerful API.
+This project demonstrates media literacy best practices for developers, showcasing how to effectively manage and transform images using Cloudinary's powerful API enhanced with AI.

-> This application supports the "Cloud to Crowd" Media IQ course on Cloudinary Academy, free for all and designed for the Cloudinary Creators Program.
-Learn more at https://community.cloudinary.com and take the course at https://training.cloudinary.com/learn/course/devrel-c2c-next
+> This application supports the "Cloud to Crowd" Media IQ for Developers with AI course on Cloudinary Academy, free for all and designed for the Cloudinary Creators Program.
+Learn more at https://community.cloudinary.com and take the course at https://training.cloudinary.com/learn/course/devrel-c2c-ai

 ## 🚀 Features